 Toni Gardemeister is a Finnish former rally driver who competed in 112 races of the World Rally Championship between 1996 and 2010 and scored six podiums, without victories.
-He was a member of five factory teams (Seat, Mitsubishi, Škoda, Ford and Suzuki) and the best result in his career was fourth place in the 2005 world rally season.
+He was a member of five factory teams (Seat, Mitsubishi, Škoda, Ford and Suzuki) and the best result in his career was fourth place in the 2005 WRC season.

 Opel Ascona was Gardemeister's first rally car

 In 1993, after he got a driver license, Toni started rallying.
 His first rally car was Opel Ascona and he won at Kouvola Rally, alongside co-driver Rolf Hedman.
 Toni continued to race with Opel Ascona in 1994 and scored few more wins in the junior category.
 At the end of 1994, Paavo Lukander became Toni's co-driver.
 It was the beginning of a partnership that lasted until 2004 season.

 In the following two years, Toni competed only in Finland, collecting victories with Opel Ascona.
 In August 1996, Toni debuted in the World Rally Championship, competing with Opel Astra GSi 16V at Neste 1000 Lakes Rally Finland.
 He retired because of mechanical issues.
 His first international event followed in November 1996, at Network Q RAC Rally in Great Britain.
 Gardemeister and Lukander competed with Nissan Sunny GTi and finished 16th overall.

 Nissan Sunny GTi was Toni's victorious car in the Group A of the 1997 Finnish Rally Championship.
 On the international scene, he competed with Nissan at two events of the World Rally Championship (Swedish Rally and Rally Finland).
 Toni expanded his racing program to four races of the Italian Trofeo Rally Terra, competing with legendary Lancia Delta HF Integrale.